Jorixon/JASM/README.md

 If you want to contribute to this project, feel free to do so.
 I am not a professional developer when it comes to WinUI and I am still actively  learning.

 **Just be aware that the code is not super clean...**

+## FAQ

+### I Get the error: An error occurred while adding the storage items.
+Mod may have been partially copied.
+Could not find a part of the path "C:\Users\\AppData\Local\Temp\7z..."
+When draging mods from 7z
+This still seems to happen with certain mods, though an alternative is to use the “Add Archive…” command or drag and drop the entire archive file.
+Just note that it is not smart enough to detect a skin nested inside a “Mods/” folder, at least not yet.

+#### The short reason for why this happens:

+There seems to be some odd behavior between WinUI/WinAppSdk frameworks and the way 7zip extracts files.
+Currently I don’t have a quick fix.

+#### Long Version:

+For some reason when you drag and drop 7z contents into, let’s say file explorer, the archive is first extracted to a “C:\Users\\AppData\Local\Temp\7z…” folder.
+The folder is then moved/copied to where you dropped the files.
+The temp 7z folder is deleted once this process finishes.
+At least that’s how I understand it when it comes to drag and drop into file explorer.
+The exact details might be a little different.

+This process is similar for this application.
+The problem is that for some reason 7z seems to delete the extracted contents in “/Temp/7z…” before JASM can copy/move the files to the mod’s directory.
+This took quite a while to debug and a lot of trial and error until I got to something that worked (during development?).

+I believe it has something to do with IPC between 7z process and JASM.
+I’ve read some posts on Github of others having similar problems with drag and drop.

+At the moment I don’t know what makes it sometimes fail, but I know it happens sometimes.
+I would really like to fix this, I just don’t how yet.